divio/divio-cloud-docs/background/multisite-projects.rst

 Advantages
 ~~~~~~~~~~

 This arrangement has numerous benefits.
-It brings better subsite isolation; a problem with one site's performance will not affect other
+It brings better sub-site isolation; a problem with one site's performance will not affect other
 sites.
 It also offers better permission management, and better scalability of many small applications across multiple hosts.

 Per-site resources can be fine-tuned more effectively (though overall resource usage may be slightly higher).